Strawberry picking is an early summertime favorite and we have options for your family in Central Illinois

 Braffet Berry Farm, Carlock

-The season at Braffet generally starts right before Memorial Day and lasts about four weeks.
-A recent tweet indicated they would be most likely open in early June.
+The season at Braffet generally starts early June and lasts about four weeks.

-Location: Carlock, Illinois, which is northwest of Bloomington-Normal (on the way to Peoria).
+Location: Carlock, which is northwest of Bloomington-Normal (on the way to Peoria).
 (1 hour, 5 minutes from southwest Champaign).
-Directions: https://goo.gl/maps/sbLUZzVqcpC2
+Directions here.

-Notes: Open 7 days a week during picking season.
+Notes: Open daily during picking season but check Twitter or Facebook first to make sure.
 Only takes cash or checks.
 Posts regular updates on its Facebook page.

 Jeffries Orchard, Springfield

-Our family went to Jeffries Orchard in Springfield a few years ago, and you can read all about this no-frills experience on the website.
-Typically opens for u pick in late May for strawberries.
-They have a roadside stand and sell produce all summer long.
-Note: on Facebook they recently indicated strawberries might be ready this year in “mid-May.”
+Our family went to Jeffries Orchard in Springfield a few years ago, and you can read all about this no-frills experience.
+Typically opens for u-pick in late May for strawberries; this year it is predicting around Memorial Day.
+Jeffries has a roadside stand and sells produce all summer long.

 Location: A great advantage for this place: it is close to Springfield and therefore close to other attractions, food, etc. About 75 minutes from southwest Champaign.

-Notes: Open 7 days a week.
+Notes: Open seven days a week.
 Takes credit cards.
 Posts regular updates on its Facebook page.
-Also has blueberry and peaches on site, but season is much later in the summer.
+Also has blueberry and peaches on site but season is much later in the summer.

-Typically open for picking around Memorial Day in the last week of May.
+Typically open for picking around Memorial Day.
 Strawberry season usually lasts about a month.
-(In 2021, they are predicting the end of May.)

 Location: About 75 minutes from southwest Champaign, straight south between Mattoon and Effingham.
 Get directions on the website.

-Notes: Open 7 days a week during picking season.
+Notes: Open seven days a week during picking season.
 Posts regular updates on its Facebook page.
 Also has blueberries and blackberries on site, but season is much later in the summer.

 Location: About 90 minutes from Champaign-Urbana.
 This orchard is near the sunflower maze not far from Paris.

-Notes: Open 7 days a week during picking season.
+Notes: Open seven days a week during picking season.
 Posts regular updates on its Facebook page.
-Also has blueberries and blackberries later in the season, and sweet cherries too.
+Also has blueberries, blackberries and sweet cherries later in the season.

-Already open for strawberry u-pick – on May 17!
+Another early option — it is open for Memorial Day!
 Bring cash – no debit or credit at this time.
-Also has peaches, but season is much later in the summer.
+Also has peaches much later in the summer.
+Monday through Saturday, 8 a.m. to 6 p.m. and Sunday 1 to 5 p.m.

 Location: About 90 minutes straight south from Champaign-Urbana.

-Notes: Open 7 days a week during picking season, with longer hours Monday through Saturday.
-Posts regular updates on its Facebook page.
-Price for U-Pick is $2.25 a pound.
-You may pick in Ice Cream Buckets, Flats from previous years, or buy a new one for a small fee.
+Notes: Posts regular updates on its Facebook page.
+Price for u-pick is $2.40 a pound.
+You may pick in ice cream buckets, flats from previous years, or buy a new one for a small fee.
 No other containers will be allowed.

 Make it a day trip: If you go to Newton, make sure to head over to Casey for the Big Things.
 (Trust us.)